Tailormap/tailormap-viewer/README.md

 under the GPL or Affero GPL.
 See [3rdpartylicenses.txt](https://snapshot.tailormap.nl/en/3rdpartylicenses.txt) for all frontend licenses and
 [here](https://b3partners.github.io/tailormap-api/dependencies.html) for the licenses used in the backend dependencies.

-Note that even if you build a some closed source frontend functionality, the source will of course be delivered to clients' browsers, even before logging in.
-By default, even source maps with the unminified original source are generated and visible to all clients, although you can disable this in `angular.json`, but even minified source code can be "prettified".
-You can of course disallow redistribution, re-hosting or unpaid use of your extra functionality in a license and set your repository to private and use private NPM and Docker repositories.
+If you extend the Tailormap frontend with closed source frontend functionality, the minified source will of course be delivered to clients' browsers, even before logging in.
+By default, source maps (which provide the original source code to developer tools included in browsers) are generated but are not served to clients, unless you set the SOURCE_MAP_AUTH environment variable with a username:password.
+When opening
+DevTools in Chrome, you will get a HTTP Basic popup for this account in order to load source maps.
+At the moment the developer tools in
+Firefox do not support HTTP Basic authentication for source maps.
+Note that minified (or even obfuscated) sources are not security.
+Confidential algorithms should be implemented server-side, and copying of frontend code is prevented by copyright and licensing.

 ## Database